-With Artifact, Valve are tossing their hat into the ring of digital card games based on popular game franchises.
-Following in the footsteps of The Elder Scrolls: Legends, Gwent, and Hearthstone, the minds behind Steam and Half-Life are making a card game out of the mechanics and lore of Dota 2, their immensely popular MOBA.
+With Artifact, Valve is tossing its hat into the ring of digital card games based on popular game franchises.
+Following in the footsteps of The Elder Scrolls: Legends, Gwent, and Hearthstone, the minds behind Steam and Half-Life are making a card game out of the mechanics and lore of Dota 2, the immensely popular MOBA.
 The result is Artifact: The Dota Card Game, which was first announced at The International 2017 with an exceptionally brief teaser trailer and vague release date.

-Since then Valve have opened the doors to the press on Artifact, demonstrating the rules and cards that make up what is bound to be the next Steam chart-topper.
+Since then, Valve has opened the doors to the press on Artifact, demonstrating the rules and cards that make up what is bound to be the next Steam chart-topper.
 That means we finally know exactly what Artifact is and how it plays.

 Artifact: The Dota Card Game release date